stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Test 1/Week 06 - Mental Models and Representations.md

 One of the most common ways to learn and adapt is through _physical analogy_ or _metaphor_.
 Physical analogies and metaphors are examples of the more general concept of _mental models_, also known as _conceptual models_.

 - **Implementation models** - are systems that impose on the user a set of interactions that follow the inner workings of an application; they are to be avoided.
-The user is prompted for information when it is convenient for the program to receive it.
+The user is prompted for information when it is convenient for the program to receive it, not when it makes sense to the user.

 ## Section 3.8: Interaction Errors